bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, The Images are Stacking." />
 </p>

-But there's one thing that we can do to make this a little bit better.
-I don't really like that every time I click the link, it's adding more images to the DOM, especially when it starts adding the same images to the DOM over and over and over again.
+But there&apos;s one thing that we can do to make this a little bit better.
+I don&apos;t really like that every time I click the link, it&apos;s adding more images to the DOM, especially when it starts adding the same images to the DOM over and over and over again.
 I think that it could be a little bit more efficient, and a little bit better, and a little bit cleaner.